Experts share their tips on how to clean a radiator properly

 5. Give your skirting boards a final check

 After cleaning the radiator, give the surrounding wall and skirting boards a check to see if any of the radiator dust has fallen down.
 'These may need wiping down too,' says the expert.
-'As sometimes the heat can cause dirt and dust to stick to the wall.
+'Sometimes the heat can cause dirt and dust to stick to the wall.
 Give any marks a rub with the soapy sponge being careful not to damage any paintwork.'

-Andrew concludes by saying, 'A few minutes spent dusting your radiators every time you do a weekly clean could result in a large cost saving over time.'
+Andrew concludes by saying: 'A few minutes spent dusting your radiators every time you do a weekly clean could result in a large cost-saving over time.'
 Worth the effort we say.

 Get the Ideal Home Newsletter